Water Marketing Strategies & The Utah Water Banking Act

 Overview & Pilot Summaries

-The Statewide Water Marketing Strategies grant application identified three pilot projects areas to explore implementing the Utah Water Banking Act and water marketing alternatives.
+The Statewide Water Marketing Strategies grant application identified pilot project areas to explore implementing the Utah Water Banking Act and water marketing alternatives.
 Lessons learned in these pilot areas are to be reflected in the overall Statewide Water Marketing Strategies Report.
-The three pilot projects were identified early in the process based on local stakeholder interest.
+The pilot projects were identified early in the process based on local stakeholder interest.

 Two-Party Late Season Lease Pool Contract